-Water separator alert
+1. Water separator-alert indicator

-This indicator will blink if water has accumulated in the water separator (fuel filter) while cruising.
-In such an event, stop the engine immediately and see page 94 of this manual to drain the water from the fuel filter.
+Stop the engine immediately and see page 95 of this manual to drain the water from the fuel filter.
 Get back to the port soon and consult a Yamaha dealer immediately.

 Gasoline mixed with water could cause damage to the engine.